MEMORIAL PENDANTS, AN ORIGINAL WAY TO EXPRESS LOVE

 Offering several options, the opera-length necklace spans 26 to 36 inches and can be worn as a single strand with high necklaces.
 It is also doubled for creating a chic two-strand choker.
 When knotted at the neckline or above, it creates a classic vintage look that has now become a contemporary trend.

 A matinee necklace is 20 to 24 inches long and is about twice the length of a choker.

 A rope is 37 inches or longer.
 This lavish length is both stylish and elegant and is made with several clasps.
-This enables cremation pendants or jewellery to be broken down into different combinations.
+This enables cremation jewelry pendants to be broken down into different combinations.
 You can double or even triple the necklace for creating the impression of a stunning multi-strand choker.

 The Patiala necklace attained massive popularity after Maharaja of Patiala, Bhupinder Singh, ordered it.
 The House of Cartier meticulously created the necklace in 1928.
-It was a stunning set of five rows of diamond-encrusted platinum chain and consisted of 2,930 diamonds weighing approximately 962.25 carats.
+It was a stunning set of five rows of diamond-encrusted platinum chains and consisted of 2,930 diamonds weighing approximately 962.25 carats.

 The $25 million necklace mysteriously disappeared from the royal treasury of Patiala during the 1940s.
 The son of the Maharaja, Maharaja Yadavindra Singh, was the last King to wear it.
 In 1998, a Cartier representative, Eric Nassbaum, stumbled upon the remnants of the necklace in an antique shop in London.
-All huge stones including the De Beers and the surrounding diamonds were gone.
+All the huge stones including the De Beers and the surrounding diamonds were gone.

-Perfect Briolette Diamond Necklace
+Incomparable Yellow Diamond Necklace